Coastal Carolina–Liberty football rivalry: 2014

 With Coastal leading the series by one game, Liberty was looking to even it up on the road.
 Liberty blocked what could have been a winning field goal for Coastal.
 This win against a previously undefeated, FCS ranked team on the road clinched Liberty's first bid to a FCS playoff.

 2015

-The two teams met on a Thursday night in Lynchburg, VA, where the game was showcased on ESPNEWS, marking the first time the matchup was featured on a main ESPN network.
+The two teams met on a Thursday night in Lynchburg, where the game was showcased on ESPNEWS, marking the first time the matchup was featured on a main ESPN network.
 This game featured a series of back-and-forth scoring, with the Flames ultimately pulling out the victory on a 40-yard TD pass from Josh Woodrum to B.J.
 Farrow with 1:27 left in the game.
 Liberty Flames fans rushed the field after the game.

 2016

 In their first year as a FCS independent school, the Chanticleers kept a few of their former conference foes on the schedule.
 The Flames last game of the regular season was played South Carolina, as the Flames suffered their worst loss (35pts) in this rivalry.